polarsquad/docker-basics-workshop/www/content/09-docker-compose.md

 Now that we have our app source code updated, we can create a Docker Compose file that runs both Redis and our app simultaneously in one script.
-Create a file named `docker-compose.yml` next to the Dockerfile, and insert the following contents:
+Create a file named `docker-compose.yml` next to the Dockerfile, and insert the following contents.

 ```yaml
 version: '3'